-When I first started curating antique jewelry, sometimes it would be challenging trying to find authentic antique period era styles.
+When I first began curating antique jewelry, sometimes it would be challenging to authenticate antique period-era items from reproduction styles.
 There is nothing wrong with replica styles and paying homage to original pieces, but collectors like myself are in love with actual memory-filled historic jewelry from the past.
-Of course, there are true vintage jewelry styles that were inspired by earlier times, such as the Victorian-Revival era of the 1970's & 80's.
-These Victorian-Revival era pieces are at least 30-40 years old, and were designed to resemble jewelry from the original Victorian era (c.1837-1901).
-As the years and eras go by, older accessories are becoming more rare and sensitive to preservation.
-It is very exciting for me to discover an original piece from many decades ago that is still in good antique or vintage condition.
-I often feel like an archaeologist on a treasure hunt, with a mission to help preserve and research history with memory filled jewelry.
-Antique jewelry is usually 80-100 years old.
-As time goes on and eras past by, what is considered antique will inevitably change.
-Therefor, the descriptions and characteristics of what is an 'antique' will broaden as well.
-Here are a few tips and information I've learned from treasure hunting and researching antique jewelry.
+Authentic vintage jewelry styles are often inspired by earlier times, such as the Victorian-Revival era of the 1970s and '80s.
+These Victorian-Revival era pieces are at least 30-40 years old and were designed to resemble jewelry from the original Victorian era (c.1837-1901).
+As the years and generations go by, older accessories are becoming rarer and more sensitive to preservation.
+It is fascinating for me to discover an original century-old antique piece that is still in good condition.
+I often feel like an archaeologist on a treasure hunt, with a mission to preserve history with memory-filled jewelry.
+Generally antique jewelry is usually at least 100 years old.
+As time passes and eras pass, what is considered antique will inevitably change.
+Therefore, the descriptions and characteristics of an 'antique' will also broaden.
+Here are a few tips and information I've learned from treasure hunting, collecting, and researching antique jewelry.

 - Look for trombone hinges, tube hinges, and c-clasps on brooches and pins.
 These pins were generally used from the 19th century to the early 20th century.
 The trombone clasp (shaped like the instrument) was patented in Europe in 1850 and was usually handmade.
 Both the tube and c-clasp hinge were created in 1850 and were typically handmade.
 Most Victorian brooches/pins have a c-clasp.